Ucodia/stylegan2-ada-pytorch/README.md

 ## Requirements

-* Linux and Windows are supported, but we recommend Linux for performance and compatibility reasons.
+* Linux, Windows and MacOS (Apple silicon) are supported, but we recommend Linux for performance and compatibility reasons.
 * 1&ndash;8 high-end NVIDIA GPUs with at least 12 GB of memory.
 We have done all testing and development using NVIDIA DGX-1 with 8 Tesla V100 GPUs.
 * 64-bit Python 3.7 and PyTorch 1.7.1.
 See [https://pytorch.org/](https://pytorch.org/) for PyTorch install instructions.
 * CUDA toolkit 11.0 or later.
 Use at least version 11.1 if running on RTX 3090.
 (Why is a separate CUDA toolkit installation required?
 See comments in [#2](https://github.com/NVlabs/stylegan2-ada-pytorch/issues/2#issuecomment-779457121).)